 This page covers our approach and initiatives for stable supply.

-SHIONOGI Group engages in corporate management having firmly recognizing the importance of the products that the Company supplies being directly linked to the health and lives of patients and our responsibilities as a pharmaceutical company.
-Reliably delivering the necessary drugs to patients, we work closely with Group companies around the world to ensure quality and safety while making every effort to ensure a stable supply of high-quality pharmaceutical products so that customers know they can rely on SHIONOGI Group medicines.
+SHIONOGI Group engages in corporate management having firmly recognizing the importance of the products that the company supplies being directly linked to the health and lives of patients and our responsibilities as a pharmaceutical company.
+Reliably delivering the necessary drugs to patients, we work closely not only with group companies in Japan and overseas but also with our suppliers to ensure quality and safety while making every effort to ensure a stable supply of high-quality pharmaceutical products so that customers know they can rely on SHIONOGI Group medicines.

 Initiatives for stable supply